None of your vital data is stored by anyone except you.

 These risks can be mitigated very effectively by pairing your Atomic Wallet with a hardware wallet.
-A hardware wallet creates a physical layer of security, such as a button that needs to be physically pressed, which prevents people from remotely stealing funds.
+The best hardware wallets create a physical layer of security, such as a button that needs to be physically pressed, which prevents people from remotely stealing funds.

 With the combination of Atomic Wallet and a supported hardware wallet you can simultaneously get the cool features of Atomic Wallet and the extra security that’s needed to use it with near complete confidence.
 At the time of writing, hardware wallet support is not yet available, but it’s still underway.